Measurement of two-neutrino double electron capture half-life of $^{124}$Xe with PandaX-4T: Data analysis

 \subsubsection{General backgrounds}

 The $\beta$ decay of $^{214}$Pb, a progeny of $^{222}$Rn, constitutes one of the most significant background contributions.
-There is a confirmed depletion effect~\cite{Ma:2020kll}, i.e., $^{214}$Pb rate decreases with respect to the $^{222}$Rn rate due to the drifting of charged nuclei in the TPC's electric field.
+A depletion effect has been observed~\cite{Ma:2020kll}, where the decay rate of $^{214}$Pb decreases relative to that of $^{222}$Rn.
 The average $^{214}$Pb decay rate of $4.5 \pm 0.2\,\mu$Bq/kg in Run0 is directly measured by fitting its broad $\beta$ spectrum at high energy~\cite{PandaX:2023ggs}, yielding a depletion factor of 63\%.
 The same factor is applied to Run1, resulting in an average rate of $5.5 \pm 0.2\,\mu$Bq/kg based on the measured $^{222}$Rn $\alpha$ rate.
 The $^{214}$Pb contribution within the ROI is estimated by evaluating the ratio of events in the ROI to the full spectrum from a dedicated $^{222}$Rn calibration run and a high-precision theoretical calculation~\cite{Haselschwardt:2020iey}.
 The levels of $^{222}$Rn and $^{214}$Pb varied throughout both Run0 and Run1 due to online distillation and xenon circulation adjustments, and the temporal evolution of $^{214}$Pb is tracked through the measured $^{222}$Rn $\alpha$ rate.

 The background contribution from the $\beta$ decay of $^{212}$Pb, a daughter nucleus in the $^{220}$Rn decay chain, is estimated using procedures similar to those for $^{214}$Pb.
 The $^{212}$Pb activity is determined from the $^{212}$Po $\alpha$ rate and the $^{212}$Pb/$^{212}$Po ratio, which is derived from the high-energy spectrum fit in Ref.~\cite{PandaX:2023ggs}.
 The resulting activity is $0.30 \pm 0.08$ ($0.24 \pm 0.06$)\,$\mu$Bq/kg in Run0 (Run1).
 Since no temporal variations in $^{212}$Po $\alpha$ rates are observed beyond statistical fluctuations, the above values are taken as stable activities of $^{212}$Pb in Run0 and Run1.